 The rise in popularity of professional voicemail greetings brings with it a new set of terms and phrases.
-To help you navigate through this sea of terminology, On Hold Company has assembled a glossary of 11 common phrases associated with professional voicemail greetings.
+To help you navigate through this sea of terminology, On Hold Company has assembled a glossary of 11 professional voicemail greeting terms and common phrases.

 Voice over internet protocol (‘Voice over IP’ or VoIP) is a technology involving sophisticated computer software.
 This technology enables verbal communication through the internet.
 It is the conduit for most professional voicemail greetings today.

 Also known as IVR, this technology enables a computer to interact with humans through the use of voice and tones via a keypad.
 IVR systems are programmed to respond with pre-recorded or dynamically-generated responses to take input, process it and produce a result.